It’s dog-eat-dog in the world of picture-based social media platforms.

 That being said, the line of tools you can work with is rather limited.
 The number of filters you can use counts in less than ten, so there’s only so much you can do with them.
 (We imagine the novelty of them tends to expire rather quickly.
 That might have been the reason why people started using the Snapchat ones on their pets, instead of themselves.)

 So the main idea behind this new line of filters is that they follow you around and stick to your head even if you’re moving about!
-What’s more, if you make a certain facial expression- for example, open your mouth, and the filter will then move your ears in a cheeky way!
+What’s more, if you make a certain facial expression- for example, open your mouth, and the filter will then cheekily move your ears!
 (That is if you’ve turned on the bunny filter.
 Some filters include no moving animal’s ears.)
 Check out some examples in the paragraph below.

 While some people implied that most of the selfie filter ideas were simply copy-cat solutions stolen from Snapchat, many devout Instagram users would defend their uniqueness and creativity that went into designing them.
 Here a couple of examples of what the clever folks at Instagram came up with: